-This program takes place over 16 weeks, offering weekly live sessions, two Sunday sessions, and final practicum offerings via Zoom totaling 90 contact hours.
+This program takes place over 19 weeks, offering weekly live sessions, bonus movement and yoga philosophy sessions with guest facilitators, and final practicum offerings via Zoom totaling 105 contact hours.
 The self-paced online learning modules, demonstration videos, audio and visual content, and journaling assignments comprise 6-7 additional weekly hours for a 200-hour certification.

 - 14 self-paced online learning modules